 When you notice your ride is a little bumpier than usual, you may want to stop and inspect your tires.
 After you identify your flat tire, there are a few steps to take.

-First, it is recommended that you proceed to a tire shop as soon as possible to avoid any structural damage to brakes, wheels, alignment, and more.
-However, some tires are built to sustain pressure loss.
-These particular tires are called Self Supporting Run flats, or SSRs.
-These tires should be able to carry you for another 50 miles post-flat-tire, as long as you don’t accelerate over 50 miles per hour.
+First, it is recommended that you proceed to a tire shop as soon as possible to avoid any structural damage to your brakes, wheels, alignment, and more.
+But how far can you drive on a flat tire?
+Some tires are built to sustain pressure loss.

 Before pulling over, there are several best practices to keep you safe.
 Stay calm, and do not slam on the brakes.
 While the flat tire may be startling, it is best to keep your cool while assessing the situation.